 Department of Chemistry

 The Department of Chemistry is a doctoral-granting program, with approximately 100 students in the graduate program.
-The department also has a particularly strong record of meaningful undergraduate research involvement, with UNT undergraduates actively and heavily involved in nearly all research groups.
+The department also has a particularly strong record of meaningful undergraduate research involvement, with UNT undergraduates actively involved in nearly all research groups.
 A large percentage of these undergraduates have published their research in major scientific journals and/or have presented their research results at national and/or regional scientific meetings.
 Thus, REU participants will find the department very welcoming, providing meaningful research experiences and close interaction with faculty mentors.

 Further information about the department can be found at http://chemistry.unt.edu.